hallpaz/3dsystems20/docs/index.md

 ### Deforming Shapes

 After creating new synthetic meshes compatible with Pytorch3D, I decided to explore the tutorial [Deform a source mesh to form a target mesh using 3D loss functions](https://pytorch3d.org/tutorials/deform_source_mesh_to_target_mesh#Deform-a-source-mesh-to-form-a-target-mesh-using-3D-loss-functions).
 The main goal was to understand the applicability of the library in the optimization of a mesh geometry using loss functions and backpropagation.

-The example code deforms a refined ico-sphere into a dolphin mesh using the chamfer distance
+The example code deforms a refined ico-sphere into a dolphin mesh using the chamfer distance and other three different metrics related to regularization and smoothness of the mesh: an edge length loss, a normal consistency loss and a laplacian regularizer.
+The example

 Let's evaluate the impact of each type of loss function applied to the problem and verify some limitations of the method.